TutorKidsDad/Esp32/ESP32_ESP8266-Passing_Input/README.md

 - **VCC**: Connect to 3.3V or 5V (depending on your microcontroller).
 - **GND**: Connect to ground.
-- **Servo Motor (Optional)**: Connect to an appropriate GPIO pin if you’re testing servo control.

 ## Web Interface

-Once the code is uploaded and the device is connected to WiFi, open the Serial Monitor to get the IP address.
+Once the code is uploaded and the device is powered on, it will create a captive portal for Wi-Fi configuration.
+After connecting to the specified Wi-Fi network, open the Serial Monitor to get the IP address.
 You can then open this address in a web browser to view the control page.

 The web interface consists of the following elements: